Microlophus albemarlensis: Reproduction

 Male Galapagos lava lizards often mate with any female that is in proximity to his territory.
-A male’s territory can range up to 400 square meters; in order to distinguish itself and fend off competitors, the male executes a performance classified as ‘push ups’.
+A male's territory can range up to 400 square meters; in order to distinguish itself and fend off competitors, the male executes a performance classified as 'push ups'.
 This performance intimidates opponents and boost the males appearance in terms of size and strength.
 If, on the off chance, another male feels big and strong enough, the two will compete in a push up contest.
 This contest does not end until there is one winner.
 Sometimes this means biting and tail slaps can occur if the duel occurs for too long.

 Once a male wins this competition, he can mate with a female.
 Breeding season typically occurs in the warm season, from November to March.
 Females lay around four small eggs is their burrow.
 The eggs incubate for around 3 months and then hatch.
 Infants are typically three to four centimeters.
-The average number of offspring is around 2 as it ranges from 1-4 inches long, making them extremely vulnerable to predators such as birds.
-It is essential to note the difference in maturing processes between females and males.
+The average number of offspring is around 2 as it ranges from 1–4 inches long, making them extremely vulnerable to predators such as birds.
+There is a difference in maturing processes between females and males.
 Females reach sexual maturity as early as nine months while males mature after three years.

 Before maturity, males and females are hard to distinguish.
 Since females mature faster, once the female has matured, it is much easier to distinguish between sexes.